 Swarthmore College's Annual Crime and Fire Safety Report is written to comply with the (Pa.)
 College and University Security Information Act: 24 P.S., Sec.
 2502-3©, the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and the Campus Fire Safety Right to Know Act.
 This annual report includes statistics for the previous 3 years concerning reported crimes that occurred on campus, in certain off-campus buildings owned or controlled by Swarthmore College, and on public property within or immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
 The College's Fire Safety Report contains a variety of fire safety related information in addition to campus fire statistics for the most recent three calendar years.
 To obtain a full copy of this document, visit www.swarthmore.edu/public-safety/clery-crime-statistics.xml.

 6.5 Cocurricular Opportunities

 6.5.1 Student Government

-The Social Affairs Committee allocates funds to all campus events, maintains a balanced social calendar, and is responsible for organizing formals and various other activities that are designed to appeal to a variety of interests and are open to all students free of charge.
+The Student Budget Committee (SBC) allocates and administers the Student Activity Fund.
+The SBC allocates funds to all campus events, maintains a balanced social calendar, and is responsible for organizing formals and various other activities that are designed to appeal to a variety of interests and are open to all students free of charge.